gwarne60/gwarne60.github.io/_posts/2024-12-21-weekend-proj.md

     Agitation: The agitator is started and stopped using dedicated start and stop pushbuttons with a latching mechanism.
 Its speed is controlled by a remote analog output setpoint.
 A timer tracks the programmed runtime of the agitator.
 Another timer acts as a fault detection mechanism, checking for the presence of a running feedback signal.
 The agitator will stop automatically after its programmed runtime, if the stop button is pressed, or if a fault is detected (no feedback).
 ---

-That was pretty good, but a few really weird hangups.
+With exceptions the tokenization did a good job qualifying the SLC code.

-Why did it label the pump as a "low pressure" condition when the logic clearly outlines it's more of a "high discharge pressure" interlock.
-It also doesn't stop it from just starting, but from running in general so it's a true interlock.
-How does it classify and partition functionalities?
+The pump control example listed as a "low pressure" condition when the logic outlines a "high discharge pressure" interlock.
+The tokens captured functionality but the qualifying label is backwards.
+I wanted to see if this impacted tokenzation downstream.
 So after asking it to expand...

 ---
 ### Gemini 2.0 Flash w/ Thought: